General Guidelines for Contributors

 You will be asked to first register and log in to use the online system.
 Complete instructions are provided on the site.
 Please contact the Managing Editor (email@example.com) if you experience difficulty.

-- The online management system will automatically convert your uploaded files into HTML and PDF formats.
-All article submissions must be properly anonymized and submitted as a Microsoft Word (.docx) file.
+- All article submissions must be properly anonymized and submitted as a Microsoft Word (.docx) or OpenOffice (.odt) file.
 Please include all sections of your manuscript (e.g., Tables, Figures, Appendices, etc.) in one file.

 - List the names, institutions, e-mail addresses, and if applicable, WWW addresses (URLs), of all authors.
 Include a 50-word biographical statement for each author.
 This information will be temporarily removed during the blind review.